out-bit/bandicoot/README.rst

 .. sourcecode:: bash

-    $ outbit-api -s 127.0.0.1 --insecure
+    $ bandicoot-api -s 127.0.0.1 --insecure

-Login to the outbit shell.
+Login to the bandicoot shell.
 On the first login you will be prompted to change the default password.
 If your using the Docker container you can remove the "--insecure" flag since by default its configured to use ssl.
 If you are using valid ssl certificates and not self signed certificates you can also remove the “-–no-check-certificates” flag.

 .. sourcecode:: bash

-    $ outbit -u superadmin -s 127.0.0.1 --insecure --no-check-certificates
+    $ bandicoot -u superadmin -s 127.0.0.1 --insecure --no-check-certificates
       Password: superadmin
       Changing Password From Default
       Enter New Password: **********